ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Views.rst

             cacheBuffer: 200
         }

-.. rubric:: Display Margins
-   :name: display-margins

 *Display Margins* uses delegates to display items and implements a simple header and footer components.

 Files: